TristanEDU/note-book/docs/Timeline/2025/May/W3_11-17/Saturday.md

 - 07:15 - Got home after flying and getting coffee and started daily note
 - 07:30 - Eating breakfast
 - 07:55 - started weed whacking yard
+- 10:15 - got back from getting first load of soil from my parents
+- 11:30 - went for more compost front parents
+- 12:50 - started unloading compost from truck

 ## 📎 Linked Notes
 - [Link](../some/note.md)